Complexity of Jelly-No and Hanano games with various constraints: HANANO is NP-hard even with one bounded board dimension

 Clearly, if there exists a solution to the original instance of \textsc{ABC-Partition}, then the corresponding level can be completed according to this solution, by filling each gap with one block of each type: one block representing some $x_i \in X$ and one representing some $z_i \in Z$ at the left and right of the gadget, and using the extra block of size $1 \times 1$ to allow a block representing some $y_i \in Y$ to reach the right height to complete the bridge.
 See Figure \ref{hananoLFilled}.

-It remains to show that if the corresponding level can be completed, then there exists a solution to the original instance.
+It remains to show that if the corresponding level can be completed, then the original instance has a solution.
 This requires to prove two things: first that it is necessary to use one block of each type in each triplet gadget, and second that the total length of these blocks must be exactly $B$.

-Let us suppose that a gadget can be filled without using one block of each type.
-A possibility would be to use two blocks of type Y on top of each other instead of a block of type X: then, it would be possible to use the second one as a movable platform, as visible on Figure \ref{hananoLImp1}.
-However, since there are exactly $m$ blocks of each type, doing so would require to fill some other triplet without using a block of type Y, which is impossible since each triplet can only have one block of type X (resp.
-Z): see Figure \ref{hananoLImp2} where the Y block is replaced by some X block.
+First, as visible on Figure \ref{fig:hanano_XYZ_impossible}, it is impossible to solve a triplet gadget using two $X$ integer blocks, as there is only one gap on the left to bring such block to the right height, to let the coloured block cross.
+This reasoning holds for $Z$.

+Therefore, each triplet can have at most one $X$ block and one $Z$ block.
+Besides, once those blocks are in place, they cannot move.
+Now, due to the constraint on integers $a_i$, two blocks are not enough to fill a gap of length $B$: thus we need at least one $Y$ block to complete the gap.
+Since we have $m$ blocks of each type for $m$ triplets, this means we must use exactly one block of each type in each triplet.

-Now, due to the constraint on the integers, reaching width $B$ requires to use strictly 3 integer blocks.
-Due to the structure of the blocks, once a triplet is filled with one block of each type, none of these blocks can move even if their total width is strictly smaller than $B$: the blocks of type X and Z are fixed in the ground and once the block of type Y is on the extra $1 \times 1$ block, it cannot move without falling, which would prevent the red block from crossing the gap.
+Once a triplet is filled with one block of each type, none of these blocks can move without preventing the red block from crossing the gap, even if their total width is strictly smaller than $B$: the blocks of type $X$ and $Z$ must be fixed in the ground and once the block of type $Y$ is on the extra $1 \times 1$ block, it cannot move without falling.
 Thus using one block of each type requires their total width to be exactly $B$.

 Therefore solving our level is possible if, and only if, there exists a solution to the original instance.
+Besides, once again, the reduction is linear.